 Any organization can have fans.
 Heck, even a government agency can have tens of millions of Instagram followers and hundreds of thousands of people wearing logo gear!

-If you want to see how other businesses have tapped into the power of fandom and how you can, too, then check out our new book, Fanocracy: How to Turn Fans into Customers and Customers into Fans, which will release January 7, 2020 from the Portfolio division of Penguin Random House.
+If you want to see how other businesses have tapped into the power of fandom and how you can, too, see these five businesses crushing fandom right now.